What Is a Social Media Kit for a Logo?

 | In-feed posts | Space is limited or layouts vary | Stacked and horizontal versions so designers can adapt quickly |

-When you supply multiple orientations and background-ready variants, you protect brand consistency even when creators use different templates.
-This is especially important when content is posted quickly and approvals happen after the fact.
+When you provide multiple orientations and background-ready versions, you protect brand consistency.
+This matters when creators use different templates.
+It’s key when content is posted fast and approvals come after.

-Finally, test your logo in realistic scenarios.
-If a small icon becomes unclear at thumbnail size, include a simplified version in your kit - don’t expect users to “make it work” with trial-and-error.
+Test your logo in real settings.
+If a small icon gets unclear at thumbnail size, add a simplified version to the kit.
+Don’t make users guess.

 How to package your kit so others can use it correctly

-Assets alone aren’t enough if people don’t know which file to pick.
-A good kit includes short, direct guidance that answers the questions someone will ask while designing.
+Assets alone aren’t enough.
+People need to know which file to pick.
+A good kit includes short, direct guidance for common design questions.

-Start by organizing your files by use case.
-For example: a folder for profile icons, a folder for covers/headers, and a folder for post graphics.
-Then add a simple usage guide document (or a text section) that describes when to use each version and what background it’s intended for.
+Start by sorting your files by use case.
+Make a folder for profile icons, one for covers, and one for post graphics.
+Then add a simple usage guide.
+It should describe when to use each version and which background it suits.

 - Use consistent naming so files are self-explanatory (e.g., “primary-horizontal-transparent”)